 - How do I arrange for graduation announcements, caps, and gowns?

 All of the above can be ordered through the Bookstore.
-The Bookstore holds a Graduation Expo approximately two months before commencement at which time students can make arrangements for these items.
-If you happen to miss the Expo, there is a final deadline for getting measured for a cap and gown (approximately 2-3 weeks before commencement).
+The Office of Student Records holds a Graduation Fair (Bulldog Blastoff!) approximately two months before commencement at which time students can make arrangements for these items.
+If you happen to miss the Fair, there is a final deadline for getting measured for a cap and gown (approximately 2-3 weeks before commencement).

 - How many guests can I invite to the commencement ceremony?
 How do I get tickets?